OtsoSoftware/FloppyVPN/README.md

 # FloppyVPN
 ### The full-strack and cross-platform VPN company software.
-Very private and 100% open source.
+Privacy-first and 100% open source.

 ## Download
  Please use the official website to register, download and use FloppyVPN - http://floppy.jp.net.
 If you want to compile it yourself or learn more about the project - continue reading.